-Arcade conversions on Commodore 64, despite sounding like a bad idea for most players, were a major source of revenue for many publishers at the time.
-Naturally, most coin-ops from the mid 80s were way beyond the beloved breadbin’s limited hardware.
-Plenty of times, the public was horribly letdown by subpar or unplayable conversions, like Super Hang On or E-SWAT.
+Arcade conversions on Commodore 64, despite often ending up being quite disappointing for most players, were a major source of revenue for many publishers at the time.
+Naturally, most coin-ops from the mid 80s were way beyond the limited reach of the beloved breadbin’s hardware.
+Plenty of times, the C64 received subpar or unplayable conversions, among them titles like Super Hang On or E-SWAT.

-Developed by the talented Thomas brothers, the guys behind the Pendragon series, and released in 1988, Buggy Boy (or Speedy Buggy in the US) brings all the excitement of the relatively little known Tatsumi arcade original to the home computer.
-The Commodore 64 was far from being the ideal machine to develop behind view racing games, as even decent ports like Out Run and Enduro Racer seemed to prove again and again.
+The original 1985 Tatsumi arcade is notorious for its original cockpit arcade cabinet featuring a unique three screens setup (a later version with a single screen was also released, Buggy Boy Junior).
+The Commodore 64 conversion came later, in 1988, developed by the Thomas brothers, the two behind the Pendragon series.
+Buggy Boy (or Speedy Buggy in the US) manages to somehow bring all the excitement of the arcade original to the home computer, intact.
+The Commodore 64 was far from being the ideal machine to develop behind view racing games, as even decent arcade ports like Out Run and Enduro Racer seemed to prove time and time again.

 The sound design in Buggy Boy is perfect, really one of my favorite in racing games for the C64.
 Even though there’s no music, the sound effects spectacularly compliment the gameplay: from the jingle when all the flags are collected, to jumping and landing sounding appropriately cartoonish.
 Especially of note is the reverb effect when the buggy enters a tunnel, a very nice touch.

 Some people go as far as defining Buggy Boy as the best arcade racer on the Commodore 64 and well, while an entirely arguable statement, it is an understandable feeling.
-It is a simple, smooth and perfectly oiled design that harkens back to most basic 80s arcade racing pleasures: collect points and try to not let the time run out while racing on the tracks.
+It is a simple, smooth and perfectly oiled design that harkens back to those simple 80s arcade racing pleasures: collect points and try to not let the time run out while racing on the tracks.

-Personally, I’ve never felt comfortable with the huge buggy sprite in the original arcade game, even now, despite having the chance to look at most other versions, I find myself going back to the C64 version; I loved it as a kid and still do.
-Buggy Boy showcases the Thomas brothers’ special sense for the platform and their awareness of thelimited technical framework they were working in.
+Personally, I’ve never felt comfortable with the huge buggy sprite in the original arcade game, even now, despite having played most of the other conversions, along with the original, I find myself going back to the C64 version.
+I loved it as a kid and still do.
+Buggy Boy showcases the Thomas brothers’ special sense for working around the technical limitations of the Commodore home computer, and their great touch in design.

 An entertaining fluid arcade racer with just the right amount of challenge to keep the player busy for hours.
-It may not have the impressive three screen display of the original arcade, but it had what mattered: heart.
+It may not have the impressive three screen display of the original arcade, but still has what matters most: heart.